gtarpenning/ECONCLEANING/README.md

 ## The Regression File

+This is the really useful file where all of my work comes from: [VAR](http://statsmodels.sourceforge.net/devel/vector_ar.html#var-p-processes)

 The main file is ``` reg.py ``` where all three sources of data are compiled to allow for a compiled VAR.
 The top of this file is where the model can be changed.

 For example (this is the default currently):